nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 e/johnd@example.com t/johnd123` : Adds a contact named `John Doe` to the application.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 1` : Deletes the 1st contact shown in the current list.

    * `clear` : Deletes all contacts.